-Here I have listed down 10 interestings tips to check before you go on your roadtrip to Tawang in Arunachal Pradesh based on my personal experience.
+Here I have listed down 10 interesting tips to check before you go on your road trip to Tawang in Arunachal Pradesh based on my personal experience.
 Well, it shall not only make your travelling hassle free but also make you prepared for any kind of hurdles you face on your road trip.
 So remember, before any road trip, make sure you are checking out some road trip tips online so you are fully prepared before you go.

 2. Pack dry food items and sufficient quantity of water

 Once you enter Arunachal Pradesh and cross Bhalukpung, the roads are in pitiable condition except in some places near the army camps.
-And you may not now when you will be stuck in a landslide or road blockade while on a roadtrip.
+And you may not know when you will be stuck in a landslide or road blockade while on a road trip.
 Just Like we were stuck for twelve hours on the road due to landslide and had to sleep in our car.
-Don’t expect highway dhabas and shops on the hills and even if its there most of shops gets closed by 6 pm in the evening.
-In such situations your dry food stock and water will help you go a long way.
+Don’t expect highway dhabas and shops on the hills and even if its there most of the shops get closed by 6 pm in the evening.
+In such situations, your dry food stock and water will help you go a long way.
 We also spent that night eating biscuits and cakes.
-There are workers who help in cleaning the roads only if the landslide has stopped otherwise its too dangerous for them.
-Also carry a flashlight and first aid kit for emergency.
+There are workers who help in cleaning the roads only if the landslide has stopped otherwise it’s too dangerous for them.
+Also, carry a flashlight and first aid kit for an emergency.

 3. Vehicle Check

-When you are travelling in the mountanious terrain you must be very careful about your selection of car.
-When we were planing our trip we though of taking our own car which is Honda Amaze but some of our friends who have been to Tawang suggested us not to take our car rather go for a hired one.
+When you are travelling in the mountainous terrain you must be very careful about your selection of car.
+When we were planning our trip we thought of taking our own car which is Honda Amaze but some of our friends who have been to Tawang suggested us not to take our car rather go for a hired one.
 However, those who plan to travel in their own car might want to have it serviced and checked for any kind of damage including faulty brakes, engine problems, and dents.
 By searching using phrases such as “car dent removal near me,” “car mechanic near me,” or similar ones, you could locate the right service that you require for your car.
 Professional expertise and guidance could be a bonus point for such a long journey!
-But, since we were traveling via an agent they sent there car for our journey.
-They sent Swift Dezire since we were just two people but for more than two passengers and preferably for these kind of roadtrips the best car is an SUV.
-Regarding Bikers you know it better than me all about your requirements.
+But, since we were traveling via an agent they sent their car for our journey.
+They sent Swift Dezire since we were just two people but for more than two passengers and preferably for these kinds of the road trip the best car is an SUV.
+Regarding Bikers, you know it better than me all about your requirements.